 In order to complete the Salkantay Trek, you need to have a reasonable level of fitness, but age shouldn’t be a barrier.
 The most important thing is to be well-acclimatized to the altitude.
 The highest you will trek the entire time is (4650 MASL – 15092 FASL).
 Two days of acclimatization before the trek is ideal for visiting the city of Cusco, plus the four the nearby Incan ruin sites and the Sacred Valley of the Incas.

-Located in Cusco´s Main Square, the cathedral is a colonial monument of great artistic value.
-It was built on top of the Wiracocha Inca Palace and houses works of carved wood such as the choir, pulpit and altars, beautiful paintings from the Cusquenian School of Art (including a Last Supper painting in which Christ and His disciples eat cuy – guinea pig!) and works of embossed silver.
-This cathedral flanks the grandiose Plaza de Armas – the historical and cultural heart of Cusco.
+The Cusco Cathedral: One of the most iconic landmarks in Cusco is the cathedral that sits in the main square and boasts incredible artistic value.
+It’s a colonial monument and was built on top of the Wiracocha Inca Palace.
+Inside the cathedral, you’ll find many detailed and refined carved wooden works, such as the choir, pulpit, and altars.
+There are also many beautiful paintings from the Cusquenian School of Art (including a Last Supper painting in which Christ and His disciples eat cuy – guinea pig!) and stunning pieces of embossed silver.

-Located 1 km from Saqsaywaman, this complex was an Inca ceremonial cult center.
-The most prominent feature of this complex is an open space called the amphitheater.
-Back in its day, you would have found Inca mummies in the 19 trapezoidal niches found here.
-Today, the amphitheater is half of its original height.
+Q’enqo: Another 1.4km from Sacsayhuaman is Q’enqo, which was an Inca ceremonial center.
+The most prominent feature of this complex is an open space known as the amphitheater.
+Hundreds of years ago, you’d have found Inca mummies in the various niches around the site.
+The amphitheater is only half its original height today.

-This complex is known as the ´´ red fortress´´ due to its reddish tints resulting from the vast amounts of iron in its rocks.
-It is thought that this fortress was perhaps an old tambo (storage area) that served both as a resting and guarding spot to protect Tambomachay.
-Here you can see attractive architecture, fountains, aqueducts, and several Incan enclosures.
+Puka Pukara: The name of this site means ‘red fortress,’ mainly due to the reddish tint, which is a result of a large amount of iron in the rocks.
+Many believe that the fortress was perhaps an old storage area (Tambo) that served both as a resting and guarding spot to protect Tambomachay.
+In this complex, you can appreciate impressive architecture, fountains, aqueducts, and several Inca enclosures.

-This complex is made up of a combination of finely carved stones, waterfalls, and aqueducts to carry water coming from nearby springs and hot springs.
+Tambomachay: The last stop on the afternoon tour is this fascinating complex where you can observe finely carved stones, waterfalls, and aqueducts to carry water coming from nearby springs and hot springs.
 For this reason, Tambomachay is associated with the water cult.
-In front of this construction, there is a tower that is said to have served as a guarding post and communication tower.
+In front of this construction, there’s a tower that’s believed to have served as a guarding post and communication tower.

 Today, you will have the opportunity to visit some of the most beautiful and historically rich towns of the Sacred Valley of the Incas.
 We begin the day by picking you up from your hotel in Cusco at 8:30 AM and heading toward the town of Pisaq.
 Before reaching Pisaq, we will stop at both the Qorao and Taray lookouts so you can admire the beauty of the Sacred Valley from afar and take pictures.
 Once in Pisaq, we will visit both Pisaq archaeological site and famous market.
 For lunch, we will drive to the town of Urubamba, where you will enjoy a delicious buffet lunch of traditional Peruvian dishes.